r12rohan/Real-time_Chat_App/README.md

 # FastAPI-Chat
 # Realtime Chat Messaging App
-It is similar to Discord, where authenticated users can chat and join or leave at any time.
+This application functions similarly to Discord, allowing authenticated users to participate in real-time chat and freely join or leave chat sessions at any time.
 * A full-featured Realtime Chat Application built with FastAPI, WebSockets and PostgreSQL.
-* Users can sign up, log in and chat live in different rooms.
+* Users can sign up, log in and chat in different rooms.
-* Also includes functionality to delete users.
 * Admin functionality (RBAC needs to be implemented):
-    * create rooms / Delete rooms
+    * create or Delete rooms
     * Delete users
-* Connects the user to a room and enables real-time chatting.
+* Connects user to a room and enables real-time chatting.
 * Messages are broadcast to all connected users in that room.

 # Features
 * User Registration & Login with JWT Authentication.
-* Realtime Chat with WebSocket support:
+* Real-time Chat with WebSocket support:
     * Join or leave chat rooms.
 * Delete user functionality.
 * Clean architecture (routers, services, utils, schemas).